jeancarl/tjbot-labs/translate-what-i-hear/nodejs/README.md

 You can run this lab on a physical TJBot or use the [TJBot simulator](https://ibm.biz/meet-tjbot).

-If you run this lab on a physical TJBot, you need to connect a microphone and speaker to the TJBot.
+If you run this lab on a physical TJBot, you will need to connect a microphone and speaker to the TJBot for this lab.

 ## IBM Cloud account